Layr-Labs/eigenpod-proofs-generation/cli/README.md

 ## Checkpoint Proofs

-- Checkpoint proofs are a means of snapshotting your beacon state onto the execution chain via a Zero-Knowledge Proof.
+- Checkpoint proofs are a means of snapshotting your beacon state onto the execution chain.
 - Once you've brought your balance "up to date" on the execution chain, you can trigger a withdrawal of staking rewards and principal from your eigenpod.
 - Checkpoints are started via the `EigenPod.StartCheckpoint()` contract function.
 They conclude when all proofs are submitted via `EigenPod.VerifyCheckpointProofs(...)`.